TheGlobalMail/politalk-api/README.md

 ## Word Choices API

-* Release:
-  * test on IE before releasing
-* add loading of snippets to mockup
 * add /api/weeks to cache
 * make sure common words don't return ridiculous results
 * look at other stemmers that are less agressive